dominno/django-moderation/README.rst

 0.2
 ---

-- Add support for foreign-key and m2m realtions for models that are under moderation
+- Add support for foreign-key and m2m relations for models that are under moderation
-- Add support for ImageField, display images diffriences on approve/reject moderate page
+- Add support for ImageField, display images differences on approve/reject moderate page

 0.3
 ---